-An architectural barrier is any constructive element that prevents movement and movement from one space to another safely in various domestic environments, particularly for disabled or elderly people with limited motor or sensory capacity.
-For example, it can be an impediment such as A step, a group of steps, or a difference in height Between rooms or at entrances, balcony or courtyard access.
+An architectural barrier is any constructive element that prevents movement and movement from one space to another safely in various domestic environments, particularly for disabled or elderly persons with limited motor or sensory capacity.
+For example, it can be an impediment such as a step, a group of steps or a difference in level between rooms or at entrances, balconies or access to the courtyard.

-If you are thinking of changing your home to make it more comfortable for a disabled family member, or if you want to adapt the space in your home walls to make it easier for an elderly person to move around, or for a momentary disability, there are some steps you can take that can make a difference.
+If you are thinking of changing your home to make it more accessible for a disabled family member, or if you want to adapt the space in your home to make it easier for an elderly person to move around, or for a momentary disability, there are a few tricks you can take that can make all the difference.

 Input

-he path to the front door should be wide, gently sloping, and free of steps.
-A slope with no steps could make it easier for a mother in a wheelchair to carry her child outside or make it easier for the grandparent to care for her grandchildren, who would not have to make efforts to lift their tricycle or bicycle for them to go out to play.
+he path to the front door should be wide, gently sloping and without steps.
+A slope with no steps could make it easier for a mother in a wheelchair to take her child outside or make it easier for the grandparent to look after the grandchildren, who would not have to make any effort to lift their tricycle or bicycle for them to go out and play.

-In addition to spaces, it is important to use the right tools to move within the walls of the home as well as outside.
-For this reason, MIA MEDICAL ITALIA offers the possibility of being able to Rent or purchase electric wheelchairs, both outdoor and indoor, such as the Slim Folding Aluminum Electric Wheelchair, which allows comfortable mobility due to its small size.
+In addition to space, it is important to use the right tools to move around both inside and outside the house walls.
+That is why MIA MEDICAL ITALIA offers the possibility to rent or purchase electric wheelchairs, both outdoor and indoor, such as the Slim Folding Electric Wheelchair in aluminium, which, thanks to its small size, allows comfortable mobility.

 Corridors and hallways

-The passageway that allows movement from one room to another with the use of a wheelchair should be no less than 90 cm wide.
-For maneuvering, on the other hand, the required space recommended is 150 x 150 cm.
+The passageway for moving from one room to another with the use of a wheelchair should not be less than 90 cm wide.
+For manoeuvring, on the other hand, the recommended space requirement is 150 x 150 cm.

-As for the doors, the knob handles should be replaced by lever handles.
-Lever handles are easier to use can be easily grasped by a person with arthritis or dexterity problems.
+As far as doors are concerned, the knob handles should be replaced by lever handles.
+Lever handles are easier to use and can be easily grasped by a person with arthritis or dexterity problems.

 Kitchen

-Kitchen countertops should be of adjustable height or of a height that is comfortable for both sitting and standing work.
+Kitchen worktops should be of adjustable height or of a height that is comfortable for sitting and standing.

-With a Work surface of adjustable height or a surface accessible while seated, both a person in a wheelchair and an elderly person will be able to cook effortlessly at the height of their aids.
-It would also be important to use some movable storage compartments, which can be moved as needed.
+With a worktop of adjustable height or a worktop accessible from a seated position, both a person in a wheelchair and an elderly person will be able to cook effortlessly at the height of their aids.
+It would also be important to use mobile storage compartmentswhich can be moved as required.

 Living room